 Lake Land College appreciates the service of active-duty and veteran students and seeks to provide the services needed to support these students with their initial transition to college and throughout their enrollment.
 Following is a summary of services currently available.

-1. Contact information for the coordinator of veterans services:

-Veterans Advisor Financial Aid and Veteran Services Webb Hall 217-234-5255 financialaid@lakelandcollege.edu Information regarding military educational benefits, military/other credit evaluation, and the student veterans' organization.
+Contact information for the coordinator of veterans services: Veterans Advisor Financial Aid and Veteran Services Webb Hall 217-234-5255 financialaid@lakelandcollege.edu credit evaluation, and the student veterans' organization.